Live From EuropeSaturday, July 4

 Raport îngrijorător: România, printre cele mai corupte țări din Europa.
 Este pe primul loc în UE la traficul de persoane România se numără printre țările din Uniunea Europeană cu cele mai multe fapte de corupţie, trafic de persoane şi infracţiuni de mediu.
 Datele îngrijorătoare reies din raportul de activitate al Agenției pentru Cooperare în Materie de Justiție Penală pentru 2025.

-digi24 · about 3 hours ago
+digi24 · 15 days ago

 Live From Europe